piotrszymaniec/Looty-ref/ideas.md

 # Ideas

+- [ ] add possibility to set POESSID in settings yourself

 - [ ] read how poe.ninja is translating item that you want to trade to official trade links ???

 ### Full text search